zouharvi/uds-snlp-tutorial/text-classification-2/main.md

 ##
 - What are the training and test computation times for kNN?
 - What are the pros and cons of kNN classifiers?
+- What is weighted kNN?
+- Can kNN be used for regression? <!--yes, use average/max or similar metric-->
 <!--
 Advantages: No training, robust to new data
 Disadvantages: Scales poorly with large data or more dimensions, needs feature scaling, sensitive to outliers -->
-- Can kNN be used for regression? <!--yes, use average/max or similar metric-->

 # SVM